navarroj/bin/README.md

 exts
 ----

-Prints a list of all file extensions found in a specified directory.
-By default it lists extensions on the current directory.
+Given a list of files, by default from standard input, output a list of all their file extensions.
+The extension of a file considered to be anything from the first dot to the end of the file name.

 gremlins
 --------